Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Soft Multimodal Haptic Ring

 The ring fabrication process involved multiple steps.
 First, we 3D-printed two identical plastic molds to form the two halves of the ring.
 These molds, made from polylactic acid (PLA), were designed to split the ring along its transversal plane and were further divided into two parts to facilitate demolding.
 We prepared three mold variations to accommodate different finger sizes with internal diameters of 15, 18.5, and 22~mm.
 We ensured that the pneumatic chamber maintained a constant volume across all ring sizes to exhibit similar inflation characteristics.

 The next step in the fabrication process was casting the molds.
 This step begins with mixing the parts of EcoFlex silicone rubber (Part A and Part B).
 After thorough stirring, the molds were coated with a release agent to facilitate demolding, and the mixture was poured in and then left to cure for at least four hours at room temperature.
 Once cured, the two halves were bonded using the same silicone mix.
 At this stage, a 4~mm diameter silicone tube was inserted between the halves, allowing for future inflation of the pneumatic chamber.
 Precise alignment of all components was crucial to ensure a durable and well-functioning final product.
-We also reinforced the insertion area by lining Teflon tape, then coating it with a layer of DragonSkin 30 cured for seventeen hours.
-The higher Young's modulus of this silicone mix, combined with the thin Teflon tape layer, provided structural support by preventing leakage or bursting at high pressures.
-During this process, it was crucial to apply the new silicone mix only at the tube insertion while ensuring the inner part of the ring remained uncovered.
-This precaution preserved the actuator's inflation characteristics.
+We also reinforced the insertion area by lining it with polytetrafluoroethylene (PTFE) tape, coating with a stiffer layer of silicone rubber (DragonSkin 30, Smooth-On), and curing for seventeen hours.
+The higher Young's modulus of this silicone mix, combined with the thin PTFE tape layer, provided structural support by preventing leakage or bursting at high pressures.
+During this process, it was crucial to apply the new silicone mix only at the tube insertion while ensuring the inner part of the ring remained uncovered to preserve the actuator's inflation characteristics.

-During the final step of the manufacturing process, a strain-limiting fabric layer was applied to the ring's upper, lower, and outer surfaces using Sil-Poxy silicone adhesive.
-This process ensured that when air filled, only the ring's inner surface would inflate and provide localized pressures at the frontal side of the phalanx.
-Additionally, during this step, a thin 2~mm silicone tube connected to the hydraulic circuit to present thermal cues was embedded on the inner surface of the ring.
+During the final step of the manufacturing process, a strain-limiting fabric layer was applied to the ring's upper, lower, and outer surfaces using silicone adhesive (Sil-Poxy, Smooth-On).
+This process ensured that when air filled the pneumatic chamber, only the ring's inner surface would inflate and provide localized pressures at the frontal side of the phalanx.
+Additionally, during this step, a thin 2~mm silicone tube connected to the hydraulic circuit was embedded on the inner surface of the ring to present thermal cues.